 The Team GB Hockey Team had some of their Olympic 2012 shirts framed in deep black shadow boxes with a matching mount board backing.
 Tickets were added to the football shirt below, making it a more personal frame.
 Each frame has a deep rebate in order to keep the shirt away from the glass.
 Conservation materials are used throughout.
 Anti-reflective Artglass can be used which will help preserve your items as well as minimising any reflection.

-Cricket bats are a popular item to be framed.
+Cricket bats are a popular items to be framed.
 Below left is a signed Lancashire Cricket Bat, where we hand painted the frame matching the team colours.
 Below right is a signed 1936 Ashes bat which we framed in a natural wood frame.
 Both have an acrylic box on the front, allowing the depth required and better view of the objects.

 Attached to a montage of photographs and programmes, this boxing glove is framed with a domed acrylic front allowing the depth needed.
 Other smaller items are included.
 All items are hand sewn to the backing.
 A plain black frame was used.